Senate passes debt limit bill after marathon 11 amendment votes to avoid default

 The vote came after the House passed the legislation on Wednesday that was the result of bipartisan negotiations between the House and the White House.

-The bill will now head to President before 5 June, the date that Treasury Secretary Janet Yellen had warned that the United States would default on its debt.
+The bill will now head to the president before 5 June, the date that Treasury Secretary Janet Yellen had warned that the United States would default on its debt.

 Republicans raised concerns about some of the restraints on defence spending, which is capped at $886bn.